brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 the original material.
 Strong opinions should be met with strong opinions after all.
 This of course depends on (1) the project getting off the ground, and (2) having enough readers that there are replies to include.
+(So please send mail.)

 ---